-And, that email that let you know your tiles were about to be discontinued, was came just at the right time.
+Remember that email that let you know your tiles were about to be discontinued, which came just at the right time?
 You picked up a couple of extra boxes to cover any chipped or broken tiles in the clearance sale.

 How much time do you waste clearing out your mailbox, deleting a succession of messages from companies you have no memory of, and certainly didn’t sign-up to.
 A simple content plan will help you get the timing right for your customers.

 Content marketing is about the stuff you say to your ‘audience’ – the people ‘out there’.
 We can help you talk directly to potential customers, producing engaging, relevant and original content.